 - Higher octane fuel will help me pass.
 The biggest mistake people make is buying more expensive fuel.
 People often have the misconception that how to pass a smog test is to use premium 91 octane fuel.
 It seems to make sense, right?
-More expensive fuel is probably more pure, which means it probably burns cleaner and gives off less emissions right?
+More expensive fuel is probably purer, which means it probably burns cleaner and gives off fewer emissions right?
 Wrong.
 91 Octane fuel contains higher amounts of combustible chemicals, which means it's formulated to burn longer, in higher performance engines.
 If you put it in an engine that's not meant for high performance, the fuel won't completely burn up inside the chamber, meaning that every time a piston fires, a little bit of unburnt fuel will be pushed out of the exhaust, causing much MORE emissions to come out of the engine.

-Tips On How to Pass a Smog Test
+Tips on How to Pass a Smog Test

 These tips will not only help vehicles pass a smog test, but run at higher performance and get better gas mileage:

 - Use low octane fuel.
 The lower the octane the better.
 We already discussed above that buying premium fuel can cause you to utterly fail your smog test.
 Go the other way.
 If you can find 85 octane fuel, use it.
-Don't use it permanently, just use it to pass the smog test.
+Don't use it permanently—just use it to pass the smog test.
 What happens is that lower octane fuels burn up faster while still in the combustion chamber, giving your engine the maximum amount of time to incinerate those pesky emissions, before sending them on their way.

 - Do a tuneup.
 Cars run inefficiently after awhile because the individual components are either clogged or wearing out.
-If you clean or change your air filter, get new spark plugs, and get an oil change, you'll notice your car is running at a higher peak efficiency.
+If you clean or change your air filter, get new spark plugs, and get an oil change, you'll notice your car is running at higher peak efficiency.

 - Use a heavier oil.
 Vehicles that burn oil have more emissions.
 Old vehicles are especially notorious for leaking a bit of oil into the combustion chamber.
 That's why heavier oils were invented, to slow down these little leaks.
 If you know your engine is burning a little bit of oil, ditch the 5w30 or 10w30 and ask them to put in something like 10w40 or thicker.